muze-innovation/chassis/backend/README.md

 ### `validateSpec`

-Call a function to validate the source(JSON) with specifications(TS).
+Invoke a function to validate the source represented in JSON format against the specifications defined in TypeScript.

 Example CLI: